Stella Inquisitorus

-Stella Inquisitorus ("Star Inquisitor") is a science fiction "space opera" sequel to the French supernatural role-playing game In Nomine Satanis / Magna Veritas.
+Stella Inquisitorus ("Star Inquisitor") is a "space opera setting for to the French supernatural role-playing game In Nomine Satanis / Magna Veritas.
 It was written by Croc and published in 1993 by Siroz.

-Characters play Angels, Demons, or pagan Space Vikings.
-Stella Inquisitorus uses, and is compatible with, the Second Edition of the In Nomine Satanis / Magna Veritas rules.
+Characters play angels, demons, or pagan Space Vikings.
+It is compatible with, the Second Edition of the In Nomine Satanis / Magna Veritas rules.

 Plot overview

 The plot is set in 6993 AD.
-At the dawn of the 21st century, God and Lucifer ended the Great Game and revealed their existence.
-This triggered Armageddon.
-Both factions began fighting openly, demanding that humans choose their side or die.
-A faction of pagan humans, the Vikings, rejected both sides and sought a glorious death in heroic combat.
-Earth became a radioactive wasteland after the Catholic Fleet bombarded it from orbit to defeat the Antichrist.
+At the dawn of the 21st century, God and Lucifer ended the Great Game and revealed their existence, thus triggering Armageddon.The factions fought in open and demanded that humans choose a side or die.
+A pagan faction, the Vikings, rejected both sides and sought "glorious" death in heroic combat.
+Earth became a radioactive wasteland after the Catholic Fleet bombarded the planet from orbit to defeat the Antichrist.

-Later, faster-than-light travel by passing through Paradise or Hell was discovered, opening up space to colonization.
-Technology is banned or controlled.
+Later, faster-than-light travel by passing through Paradise or Hell was discovered, opening up space to colonization, though high technology is banned or controlled.